-These healthy, paleo spicy turkey meatballs hide some grated zucchini and are baked and drizzled with hot sauce for a little spicy kick.
+These healthy, slightly spiced paleo turkey meatballs hide some grated zucchini and are baked and drizzled with hot sauce for a little spicy kick.
 Simple to make, they are great as the main protein dish for dinner or lunch, or as a quick snack.
 Also Whole30, keto, and gluten-free.

 Meatballs are quick and easy to make and you can store a batch in the fridge or freezer for a quick midweek meal or a snack.
 For these paleo turkey meatballs, I use ground mince and grated veggies like zucchini, which are nutritious and budget-friendly.